A guide to using ATMs in Portugal

 A blue and red Commuter train labeled "2295" rides on a double-track railway under clear skies.
 The train, belonging to Comboios de Portugal (CP), is moving through a rural area with power lines and a bridge visible in the background, showcasing the scenic beauty of Portugal.

 If you don’t drive, or just don’t want to drive, you can easily get around mainland Portugal by public transport (Madeira and The Azores can be a little trickier).
-Public transport in Portugal is good, particularly if you’re going to …
+Public transport in Portugal is good, particularly if you’re going to large towns or cities.
+Some of the smaller towns and villages are a little harder to get to, and usually have fewer services, but it’s almost always doable, although sometimes you’ll have to rely on taxis as well.
+Cities like …

 Read more